 The UFF team’s counter to Article 19 (Conflict of Interest/Outside Activity) included time limits for reporting and notification and a provision requiring clear and convincing evidence if discipline is beyond a letter of reprimand.
 The BOT countered without a specific time frame for notifying a faculty member that there will be an investigation and without the clear and convincing evidence provision.
 The BOT team noted that the just cause provision in Article 16 (Disciplinary Action and Job Abandonment) already provides a procedure for disciplinary action, but that they would consider a time frame for notification that is longer than the one week that we had proposed.

 As noted, the next bargaining session is scheduled for Wed., July 27 from 2:00-5:00.
 Our union’s efforts at the bargaining table are most effective when faculty support is evident, so if you care about salaries, please come!

 Bargaining sessions are open to all faculty.
 Meetings are face-to-face at the FSU Training Center (493 Stadium Drive).
 If you would like to attend remotely, please contact Arash Fahim <[email protected]> to receive the Zoom link.
 (Alternatively, if you retained a previous bargaining Zoom link, it will still work.)

-Regular updates can be found at our webpage: http://uff-fsu.org/
+Regular bargaining updates and the entire CBA can be found under “UFF At Work” at our webpage: http://uff-fsu.org/

 The key to a strong Collective Bargaining Agreement is a strong membership base, so if you are not a member, please join!
 There has never been a more important time for us to stand together. http://uff-fsu.org/wp/join/